 Using Impala through a Proxy for High Availability

-For most clusters that have multiple users and production availability requirements, you might set up a proxy server to relay requests to and from Impala.
+For most clusters that have multiple users and production availability requirements, you might want to set up a load-balancing proxy server to relay requests to and from Impala.

 Overview of Proxy Usage and Load Balancing for Impala

-Using a load-balancing proxy server for Impala has the following advantages:
+Using a load-balancing proxy server for Impala offers the following advantages:

-- Applications connect to a single well-known host and port, rather than keeping track of the hosts where the impalad daemon is running.
+- Applications connect to a single well-known host and port, rather than keeping track of the hosts where the impalad daemons are running.

-- If any host running the impalad daemon becomes unavailable, application connection requests still succeed because you always connect to the proxy server rather than a specific host running the impalad daemon.
+- If any host running an impalad becomes unavailable, application connection requests still succeed because you always connect to the proxy server rather than a specific host running the impalad daemon.

 - The coordinator node for each Impala query potentially requires more memory and CPU cycles than the other nodes that process the query.
 The proxy server can schedule queries so that each connection uses a different coordinator node.
-This load-balancing technique lets the Impala nodes share this additional work, rather than concentrating it on a single machine.
+This load-balancing technique lets the impalad nodes share this additional work, rather than directing it on a single machine.

-The following setup steps are a general outline that apply to any load-balancing proxy software:
+The following are the general setup steps that apply to any load-balancing proxy software:

 - Configure the load balancer (typically by editing a configuration file).
 In particular: